 After all the hustle and bustle the international market got the taste of Apple’s new AirPods.
 The AirPods, despite sounding not so great, overcomes those factors through fancy hardware; though, sometimes it does feel like you are donning a shiny and expensive mini-toothbrush inside your ears; the fun fact is that the shiny toothbrush does turn one’s head around.

 There’s a say that sometimes looks aren’t everything, and it certainly seems true here, all thanks to its fully wireless trait.
 No hassle of tangling wires, nothing to plug in, less fiddling with menus; it does make your life a bit simpler.
 The combination of Apple’s mighty software and implementation of W1 chip makes the AirPods a treat for most of the Apple fanboy(s); just open the case and you are ready to use those pods in no time.
-In fact, you can also connect your Android devices with a press of a button, however, you might lose some of Apple’s key feature which defeats the whole purpose of this thing.
+You can also connect your Android devices with a press of a button, however, you might lose some of Apple’s key features that defeat the whole purpose of this thing.

 Not a smart purchase just for the sake of simplicity.

-Although most people are criticizing that the AirPods doesn’t snug fit into their ear, I had no problems rocking those earpods.
-For controlling music and receiving calls, double tap the side of the AirPods or just take one earphone out of your ear.
+Although most people are criticizing that the AirPods doesn’t snugly fit into their ear, I had no problems rocking those earbuds.
+For controlling music and receiving calls, double-tap the side of the AirPods or just take one earphone out of your ear.
 Despite zero to no lags, like other Bluetooth earphones, the AirPods sound mediocre; at least, when compared to similarly priced headphones.

-The really irritating and deal-breaking factor for me is the implementation of Siri.
+The irritating and deal-breaking factor for me is the implementation of Siri.
 At one point, I had to shout constantly just to change my music tracks and volumes.
-It just feels weird talking to an earphone just to change the tracks, mostly in a crowded area.
-A physical button or double tap system would have been a welcome addition, at least for me.
+It just feels weird talking to an earphone to change the tracks, mostly in a crowded area.
+A physical button or double-tap system would have been a welcome addition, at least for me.